University of Wollongong

 *The University of Wollongong (UOW) offers a broad range of subject offerings, including the following:

-FACULTY OF BUSINESS: Accounting, Economics and Finance; Management, Operations and Marketing; Business
+FACULTY OF BUSINESS AND LAW: Accounting, Economics and Finance; Management, Operations and Marketing; Business, Law

 FACULTY OF SCIENCE, MEDICINE AND HEALTH: Biological Sciences; Chemistry; Earth and Environmental Sciences; Medicine; Nursing

 FACULTY OF ENGINEERING AND INFORMATION SCIENCES: Civil, Mining and Environmental Engineering; Physics; Mechanical, Materials and Mechatronic Engineering; Computing and Information Technology; Electrical, Computer and Telecommunications Engineering; Mathematics and Applied Statistics

 Go online for more Information about planning your academic programs and selecting subjects.

 Upon acceptance into UOW’s Study Abroad and Exchange Program, you are required to submit an online study plan, proposing the classes you would like to take at UOW.
 You will receive instructions about how to enroll in classes (online) after your study plans have been assessed.